 Achieving growth through applied research, transfer and education.

 Find out about the university partnership project BET Ghana between the Hochschule Bonn-Rhein-Sieg University of Applied Sciences and the University of Cape Coast.
-This project is funded by DAAD/BMZ under the Praxispartnerschaften programme between 2019 and 2022.
+This project is funded by DAAD under the Praxispartnerschaften programme with funds from the Federal Ministry for Economic Cooperation and Development (BMZ)" between 2019 and 2022.

 THE BET GHANA PROJECT